Houston Cougars: Ice Hockey

 The University of Houston Ice Hockey Club competes in the American Collegiate Hockey Association (ACHA).
 The team was originally formed in 1935 but was disbanded during the mid-20th century.
 In the fall of 2023, the club was resurrected and played its first game post-revival against East Texas Baptist University.

 Since its return, the University of Houston Ice Hockey Club has actively participated in games against other traditional rivals, including the University of Texas at Austin, Southern Methodist University, Texas Christian University, University of Texas at San Antonio, and Texas State University.
 The team's re-establishment has been met with enthusiasm from students and alumni, contributing to the growing popularity of ice hockey within the city of Houston.

 The club's home games are played at the Sugar Land Ice & Sports Center, where they have begun to establish a dedicated fan base.
 The team's roster includes a diverse group of players, many of whom bring previous competitive hockey experience from high school and various junior hockey leagues.

 Rugby

 The University of Houston Rugby Club plays college rugby in the Southwest Collegiate Rugby Conference of Division 1-A Rugby which also includes Rice, Sam Houston State, Stephen F. Austin, Texas A&M, Texas State, and Texas Tech.
 The UH Rugby Club previously played Division III college rugby.

 Cricket

 The University of Houston Cricket Club won the 2019 National College Cricket Association championship.

+Fencing

+The University of Houston has a history of student fencing clubs competing in the Southwest Intercollegiate Fencing Association (SWIFA).
+A former UH fencing club competed in SWIFA in the late 2000s and early 2010s before closing.
+In 2009, its saber team won first place at the SWIFA competition.
+Fencing at the university was later restarted as Cougar Fencing.
+The current club also competes in SWIFA.
+During the 2025–26 season, Houston won the SWIFA foil championship at SWIFA 3 and SWIFA 4.
+Houston fencer John Griffin was named to the SWIFA Foil All-Conference first team.